jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 The softmax function is a special case of the sigmoid, so that the probabilities are not per output neuron but distributed over all output neurons to mimic the one-hot encoded vector.

-A list of different activation function and their mathematical properties can be found here: <a href="https://www.tensorflow.org/api_docs/python/tf/keras/activations" target="blank">keras activation functions</a> and <a href="https://en.wikipedia.org/wiki/Activation_function" target="blank">Wikipedia</a> or <a href="https://towardsdatascience.com/complete-guide-of-activation-functions-34076e95d044" target="blank">here</a>
+A list of different activation functions and their mathematical properties can be found here: <a href="https://www.tensorflow.org/api_docs/python/tf/keras/activations" target="blank">keras activation functions</a> and <a href="https://en.wikipedia.org/wiki/Activation_function" target="blank">Wikipedia</a> or <a href="https://towardsdatascience.com/complete-guide-of-activation-functions-34076e95d044" target="blank">here</a>

 ---

-# Loss function
+# Loss function I

 - Neuronal networks are framed as an optimization problem
 - Using Maximum Likelihood estimation